Travel to Geneva

 From London - 1 hour 35 minutes; New York - 7 hours 45 minutes; Los Angeles - 12 hours 45 minutes (including stopover); Toronto - 9 hours 45 minutes (including stopover); Sydney - 23 hours 30 minutes (including stopover).

 Travel by road

 Swiss roads are generally good, although mountain routes can be narrow and winding.
 Chains and/or snow tyres may be required in winter, and some routes may be closed altogether after heavy snowfall.
-There is a telephone number for information on national road conditions (tel: 163).
+There is a telephone number for information on national road conditions (tel: 163 in Switzerland only).

 Traffic in Geneva drives on the right and the minimum driving age is 18.
 Speed limits are 120kph (75mph) on motorways, 100kph (62mph) on dual carriageways, 80kph (50mph) on main roads and 50kph (31mph) in towns.